Understanding which Moodle Hosting solution is best for your organisation can seem like a large and daunting task.

 Whether you’re considering Moodle as your new LMS or an organisation using Moodle for some time, it’s vital that you understand the different Moodle hosting solutions and how they can affect your LMS experience.

 Think of your hosting as the foundation upon which everything else is built.
 While the content you upload and the structure of your site will eventually play an equally crucial role, the Moodle hosting solution will be responsible for things such as site speed, the amount of uptime and downtime you experience and the number of people who can visit your platform – so it’s critical that you get these fundamentals right.

 To try and take some of the hard work out of it, we have reviewed the leading hosting solutions looking at;

 – What considerations you need to take

 – What support structures you’ll need in place.

 01 Considerations for hosting

 Finally, understand what your chosen hosting company process is when it comes to upgrades.
 Moodle releases an upgrade to Moodle twice a year.
-While not every upgrade will be a right fit for you, eventually, you will have to do so to keep in line with the latest features and security.
+While not every upgrade will be the right fit for you, eventually, you will have to do so to keep in line with the latest features and security.
 A company that charges large amounts for each upgrade will ultimately cost you more even though their initial infrastructure was cheaper.

 02 Cloud-based hosting solutions vs physical servers